Avoid These Common Probate Mistakes That Can Delay the Process

 3. Delaying the Start of the Probate Process

 Procrastination is a common issue among executors, but delaying the start of probate can have serious consequences.
-While it’s understandable to need time to grieve, waiting too long can lead to complications.
-Unaddressed, these delays can result in accumulating taxes, lapses in insurance coverage, increased creditor pressure, and growing impatience among heirs.
+While it’s understandable to need time to grieve, waiting too long can lead to serious complications.
+For executors managing inherited real estate, delays mean accruing property taxes, maintenance costs, and liability risk from a vacant house.
+Unaddressed, these issues can lead to lapses in insurance coverage, increased creditor pressure, and growing impatience among heirs.

-To avoid these issues, it’s important to initiate the probate process as soon as possible.
-Even though Illinois law doesn’t require immediate action, getting started promptly helps you manage the estate more effectively and avoid potential legal or financial problems down the road.
+Initiate the probate process as soon as possible.
+Even though Illinois law doesn’t require immediate action, getting started promptly helps you manage the estate more effectively, allowing you to secure assets (like the home) and avoid unnecessary property taxes, utility, or insurance liabilities.

 4. Taking More Than Their Share